Minnesota pet stores

 Pet stores typically buy from high-volume commercial breeders and dealers.
 Because these breeders/dealers are selling wholesale and often ship animals across state lines, they must be licensed by the United States Department of Agriculture (USDA).

 A 2010 audit of USDA inspections by the Office of Inspector General offers a scathing assessment of USDA inspection and enforcement practices, indicating animal cruelty and suffering at USDA-licensed breeding kennels.
-In 2021 the ASPCA filed a lawsuit against the USDA for not enforcing the Animal Welfare Act (i.e., citing violations), and instead choosing to educate licensees.
+In 2021 and 2024 the ASPCA filed a lawsuits against the USDA for not enforcing the Animal Welfare Act (i.e., citing violations), and instead choosing to educate licensees.

 Some pet stores announce they only buy from "USDA-licensed facilities" — implying that the federal license guarantees the conditions and animals are healthy.